 Your brain is hardwired to protect you from any form of danger, whether real or imagined.

-- Success is a danger because it will lead to more responsibilities you believe you cannot handle.
+- Success is a hazard zone because it will lead to more responsibilities you believe you cannot handle.

-- Feeling deserving is dangerous since you grew up believing you don’t deserve things and your wishes and needs are not important.
+- Feeling worthy is dangerous since you grew up learning you have to prove yourself in order to earn things and your wishes and needs are not important.

-One or more of these reasons could be the reason why you self-sabotage; but now that you know, can’t you just switch it off?
+One or more of these reasons could be the reason you’ve been self-sabotaging; but now that you know, can’t you just switch it off?

-Why You Can’t Just Stop Self-Sabotaging and Enjoy the Things You Attract
+Why You Can’t Just Break the Cycle of Self-Sabotaging and Enjoy the Things You Attract

-You can’t just stop the pattern of self-sabotage because you want to… and that is because you are unaware of the hidden paradigms involved in the whole process.
+You can’t just quit self-sabotaging because you want to… and that is because you are unaware of the hidden paradigms involved in the whole process.

-Sure, you know the consequences of your behavior—ruining your success and losing the beautiful things in your life—but you don’t know WHY you’re doing it.
+Sure, you know the negative consequences – ruining your success and losing the beautiful things in your life.
+But you don’t know WHY you’re doing it.

 Forcing yourself to do the right thing when you’re in the moment, as a means to avoid self-sabotage may work for a little while, but that won’t work in the long term.

 In the long run, what determines your results are your paradigms: the inner definitions that were created in your subconscious many years ago.